odoo/documentation/content/applications/sales/sales/amazon_connector/update.rst

 New modules must be *discovered* by your Odoo instance to be available in the **Apps** menu.

-To do so, activate the :doc:`Developer Mode </applications/general/developer_mode>`, and go to :menuselection:`Apps --> Update Apps List`.
+To do so, activate the :ref:`developer mode <developer-mode>`, and go to :menuselection:`Apps --> Update Apps List`.
 A wizard will ask for confirmation.

 Install the Amazon/Authentication Patch
 =======================================